-VRS is different from some of the other forms of TRS in two important ways: the conversation between the VRS user and the CA is made through a video link and sign language, rather than typed text; and the service relies on the Internet, rather than the telephone system, for the connection between the VRS user and the CA. It is a relatively new service and, unlike some other forms of TRS, it is not mandatory.
+VRS is different from some of the other forms of TRS in two important ways: the conversation between the VRS user and the CA is made through a video link and sign language, rather than typed text; and the service relies on the Internet, rather than the telephone system, for the connection between the VRS user and the CA. Unlike some other forms of TRS, it is not mandatory.
 Here are some things you should know:

 - VRS providers must answer 80 percent of all VRS calls within 120 seconds.
 VRS providers must also offer the service 24 hours a day, seven days a week.

-- VRS providers must provide users with a ten-digit number so they are able to make 911 calls and ensure their location information is routed to the appropriate emergency service professionals.
+- VRS providers must provide VRS users with a ten-digit number, so the VRS users are able to make 911 calls and have their location information routed to the appropriate emergency service professionals.